ericniebler/stl2/ext/constructible/constructible.md

 > This type is not is not default constructible; the statement `auto w = W();` is ill-formed.
 However, since `A` is an aggregate, the statement `auto w = W{};` is well-formed.
 Since `Constructible` is testing for the latter syntax and not the former, `A` satisfies `DefaultConstructible`.
 This is in contrast with the result of `std::is_default_constructible<A>::value`, which is `false`.

 5. **"Assignable concept looks wrong" ([stl2#229](https://github.com/ericniebler/stl2/issues/229))**
 > There are a few problems with `Assignable`.
-The given definition of `Assignable<T, U>()` would appear to work with reference types (as one would expect), but the prose description reads, "Let `t` be an lvalue of type `T`..."
+The given definition, `Assignable<T, U>()` would appear to work with reference types (as one would expect), but the prose description reads, "Let `t` be an lvalue of type `T`..."
 There are no lvalues of reference type, so the wording is simply wrong.
 The wording also erroneously uses `==` instead of the magic phrase "is equal to," accidentally requiring the types to satisfy (some part of) `EqualityComparable`.
 >
 > Also, LEWG requested at the Issaquah 2016 meeting that this concept be changed such that it is only satisfied when `T` is a non-const lvalue reference type.